Oxygen Marketing are expert at all aspects of local SEO marketing.

 This will likely involve getting content created for guest posts, for example, and it will also mean having to reach out to some of those website owners whose sites you have targeted for a backlink.

-All of these tasks are probably best left to an SEO agency who plan these sorts of backlinking campaigns on a daily basis so they will know exactly how to plan and proceed with it in the correct ways.
+All of these tasks are probably best left to a local SEO agency who plan these sorts of backlinking campaigns on a daily basis so they will know exactly how to plan and proceed with it in the correct ways.
 More importantly, they will know what it takes to get the desired results from a backlink building campaign.

 Optimizing User Experience

-If you talk to any SEO expert who is worthy of that title about what Google’s primary focus has been in the past few years, they will undoubtedly mention user experience.
+If you talk to any local SEO expert who is worthy of that title about what Google’s primary focus has been in the past few years, they will undoubtedly mention user experience.

 The reason for that is Google’s belief that the better the experience of anyone who uses their search engine, by searching for something and clicking through to a website, the more likely that person is to keep using Google.

 That seems perfectly logical, but the question is, how do you ensure that you maximise the user experience for visitors to your website?

 The first is to ensure that the navigation within your website is clear, logical, and easy for anyone to move around your site.
 Think of it this way, if you were in a large building for the first time and struggled to find your way around due to poor signage, would you want to go back there?